 CD 110 - Principles and Practices of Early Childhood Education (3.0 units)

-This course is designed for students desiring to work in educational programs for children from birth to age eight.
-The course is an examination of the underlying theoretical principles of developmentally appropriate practices applied to programs, environments, emphasizing the key role of relationship, constructive adult-child interaction and teaching strategies in supporting physical, social, creative and intellectual development for all children.
-This course includes a review of the historical roots or early childhood programs and the evolution of the professional practices promoting advocacy, ethics and professional identity.
-This course meets the Department of Social Services Classification Indicator DS3 and the State of California Department of Education Title V Child Development Permit.
+This course is designed for students who seek to work in educational programs for children from birth to age eight.
+The course examines the underlying theoretical principles of developmentally appropriate practices applied to programs and environments, emphasizing the key role of relationship, constructive adult-child interaction, and teaching strategies in supporting physical, social, creative, and intellectual development for all children.
+This course includes a review of the historical roots or early childhood programs and the evolution of the professional practices promoting advocacy, ethics, and professional identity.
+This course applies towards the childcare licensing category 3 (DS3) as authorized by Title 22 within the California Department of Social Services (CDSS), as well as the California teacher credentialing requirements for the child development permit.

 |CD 120 - Experiences in Language ArtsM||3.0|